io7m-com/jbssio/README.md

   Offset: absolute 0x0
 ```

-The above message clearly indicates that the code that was attempting
+The above error clearly indicates that the code that was attempting
 to read the `size` field, of the `info` member of the
 `header` structure, ended up trying to read more data than the
 _reader_ was configured to allow: The _reader_ was specified